 October is upon us – a month of transition and change throughout both hemispheres.
-With the passing of the September equinox, the world is shifting seasons: to autumn and winter in the northern part of the globe, and to spring and summer in the southern.
-As daylight returns to certain parts of the world and leaves others, our opportunities to see the night sky are changing too.
+With the passing of the September equinox, the world is shifting seasons.
+We change from autumn and winter in the northern part of the globe, and to spring and summer in the southern.
+As daylight returns to certain parts of the world and leaves others, opportunities to see the night sky in October are changing too.

-October is a month with two bombastic meteor showers – the Draconids and the Orionids – plus interesting astronomical meetings in other parts of the month.
-We’ve even included a bit about the moon on Halloween so you can plan ahead to take advantage of the night of spooky stargazing if that’s your style.
+October is a month with two meteor showers – the Draconids and the Orionids – plus astronomical close encounters in other parts of the month.
+Here are the best events in the night sky in October.

-October 11: Close Approach of Jupiter & the Moon
+October 3: Close Approach of the Moon & Jupiter

-October 14: Close Approach of Saturn & the Moon
+October 5: Close Approach of the Moon & Saturn

 As suggested by the close approach of Jupiter a few days earlier, Saturn is close to the moon too.
-Saturn will make its closest approach on October 14th, passing within 1.5° of the moon as it approaches first quarter.
+Saturn will make its closest approach on the night of October 5th.
+On this night, Saturn will pass within 0°15′ of the moon as it approaches first quarter.

 Look for Saturn and the moon in the southern sky just after dusk, close to the horizon.
 They’ll appear quite close together, so you should be able to view them both with a pair of binoculars if you want a closer view than the naked eye.

-October 18: Close Approach of Mars & the Moon
+October 6: Close Approach of the Moon & Pluto

 The greatest night sky event in October is undoubtedly the Orionids meteor shower, which is expected to peak on October 21st this year.
 While the meteor shower occurs from October 16th to 30th, there may be up to 25 meteors per hour on the peak night.

 The Orionids are easy to spot since they originate from a point in the night sky near the highly-recognizable constellation Orion.
 Look for Orion in the eastern sky if you’re trying to see this meteor shower.
-While the Moon is approaching full, it will be located in the southern sky and hopefully won’t create too much light interference.
+The moon will be located in the southern sky and hopefully won’t create too much light interference.

-The best time to watch the Orionids will be in the pre-dawn hours of 3:30 am-5:00 am, once the moon has set and Orion is high in the southern sky.
+The best time to watch the Orionids will be in the pre-dawn hours of 3:30 am-5:00 am.